-Students in England apply via Student Finance England at www.gov.uk/ student-finance/apply and should apply early to make sure that their funding is in place at the start of their course.
+Students in England apply via Student Finance England at www.gov.uk/student-finance/apply and should apply early to make sure that their funding is in place at the start of their course.
+The application process for loans usually opens in the February or March prior to the start of the academic year in September.

 Students do not need to have a confirmed place at university to apply for their funding.
 They should use their first choice of course and university; this can be changed online at a later date if required.
 Students from outside England should contact the student loans agency for their home country.
-See Useful contacts/ resources on the back page for more details.
+See Useful contacts/resources on the back page for more details.